abrac/EV-Fleet-Simulator/docs/docs/contributing.md

     ```python
     print("Hello world!")
+    import time; time.sleep(2)  # Wait two seconds after printing the above.
     ```

-5. Save the file, open a terminal, run `pip install <source-dir>`, and then run `ev-fleet-sim`.
-It should say "Hello world!" before continuing with the program.
+5. Save the file, open a terminal and run `ev-fleet-sim`.
+It should now say "Hello world!" before continuing with the program.

 You will see that `__init__.py` defines a function called `run()`.
 This function is